 - 1 Tbsp lemon juice

-- Peel away the outer most leaves from the romaine head and save for other use.
-Pick out about 8-10 leaves, wash, dry and toss in olive oil, salt and pepper.
+Peel away the outer most leaves from the romaine head and save for other use.
+Pick out about 8-10 leaves, wash, dry and toss in olive oil, salt and pepper (amount as original recipe is written // adjust if altering batch size).
 Arrange in a single layer on a baking sheet and set aside.

-- Prepare dressing by adding mustard, vinegar, mayo, lemon juice, garlic, salt and pepper to a small bowl and whisking to combine.
-Slowly stream in 1/4 – 1/3 cup olive oil (I usually go for less) while continuing to whisk to emulsify the dressing.
+Prepare dressing by adding mustard, vinegar, mayo, lemon juice, garlic, salt and pepper to a small bowl and whisking to combine.
+Slowly stream in olive oil (I usually go for the lesser end of the range) while continuing to whisk to emulsify the dressing.
 Whisk vigorously until well combined.

-- Remove from oven, divide the romaine between two plates and top with 2 Tbsp dressing and several shavings of Parmesan cheese.
+Remove from oven, divide the romaine between serving plates and top each with 2 Tbsp dressing and several shavings of Parmesan cheese.